purpleidea/flabbergast/flabbergast-manual.md

 The initial value of the accumulator, `a`, is set to zero and the reduce expression is repeated for each of the contexts.
 In each context, the accumulator will be bound to the previous value.
 The reducer can support ordering operations, shown later, on the contexts to choose the reduction order.

-The anonymous tuple generator produces a new tuple with each value being the result of an expression.
-The names of the tuples are generated automatically in the same way as if they had been generated by a literal list or `Through` expression.
+The anonymous frame generator produces a new frame with each value being the result of an expression.
+The names of the frames are generated automatically in the same way as if they had been generated by a literal list or `Through` expression.

     x : 7
     y : For v : (1 Through x) Select v * v # Produces a list of squares

-Because multiple input tuples can be provided, much like LISP's variadic `map`, it also functions like Haskell's `zip`:
+Because multiple input frames can be provided, much like LISP's variadic `map`, it also functions like Haskell's `zip`:

     x : [ 1, 2, 3 ]
     y : [ 4, 5, 6 ]
     z : For a, b In x, y Select a + b # Element-wise sum of the lists

-The anonymous tuple generator can support ordering operations, shown later, on the context to choose the order of the output.
+The anonymous frame generator can support ordering operations, shown later, on the context to choose the order of the output.

-The named attribute tuple generator produces a tuple where the element names are provided as strings:
+The named attribute frame generator produces a frame where the element names are provided as strings:

     x : 1 Through 3
-    y : For a : x Select "foo\(x)" : x # Produces the tuple { foo1 : 1  foo2 : 2  foo3 : 3 }
+    y : For a : x Select "foo\(x)" : x # Produces the frame { foo1 : 1  foo2 : 2  foo3 : 3 }

 The name provided must be a valid identifier, which is not true of all strings, otherwise an error will occur.
-This named attribute tuple generator does not support ordering operations since the order of attributes in a tuple is controlled by their names.
+This named attribute frame generator does not support ordering operations since the order of attributes in a frame is controlled by their names.

 Presently, there are two ordering operations: `Reverse` reverses the order of the input and `Order By` produces a sorting item.